 All this comes after revelations almost two weeks ago that a federal Equal Employment Opportunity Commission complaint had been filed against UR by several current and former faculty members and a former grad student.

 The complaint, first reported on by Mother Jones, details how UR left Professor T. Florian Jaeger untouched after he was accused by Celeste Kidd, another professor and former graduate student under Jaeger, of years of sexual harassment.
-Kidd’s account was backed by statements from seven faculty members and 11 students, according to the document.
+According to the document, Kidd was one of 17 professors and students to complain about Jaeger’s behavior.

 The complaint primarily argues that UR retaliated against the employees who had come forward about Jaeger’s alleged harassment.
 The federal commission will not rule on anything related directly to students or allegations of harassment.